at the Forefront of Economic Development

 Ideally situated near the New Jersey Turnpike, Interstate 195 and Route 130, Robbinsville has become a major hub for warehousing, logistics and a cluster of small businesses.
 In close proximity to New York City, Philadelphia, the state capital of Trenton, rail stops on the Northeast Corridor and the Jersey Shore, Robbinsville has it all.
 From large Fortune 500 companies such as Amazon, McKesson Corporation, Starbucks and Walgreens to a tight-knit community of small businesses that serve as the economic engine of this former farming town, Robbinsville has an unwavering commitment to those who choose to do business here.

 By targeting large ratables to help stabilize taxes, Mayor Dave Fried and his Economic Development team, led by Director of Community Development Hal English, have implemented a business-friendly approach to government that has paved the way for stable municipal budgets and a bright and prosperous future for its residents.

 The 2013 agreement with Amazon will generate over $22 million in revenue over 20 years and has provided more than 1,500 new jobs (more during the holiday season) at its fulfillment center located at 50 New Canton Way in the Matrix Business Park at 7A.
 McKesson, a leading healthcare services and information technology company also located in the Matrix Business Park, is expected to generate $6.5 million over a 10-year span.
 Robbinsville remains a leader in the small business community thanks in part to a "Keep it Local" program that not only encourages keeping revenue and jobs in town, but one that also donated $10,500 to its network of charities since 2016.
 Business-friendly policies and procedures have allowed builders and tenants to streamline the process of getting projects approved and completed in an expedited manner.

 In 2009, Mayor Fried promoted changes to the Township’s sign ordinance, a small business advertising partnership, and marketing support for grand openings in the Township.

-Robbinsville's local economy remains well-positioned for future growth with a stable tax municipal rate in four consecutive years, along with another AA+/Stable rating from Standard & Poors Global in April, 2017.
+Robbinsville's local economy remains well-positioned for future growth with a stable tax municipal rate and another AA+/Stable rating from Standard & Poors Global in 2018.